rackerlabs/support-how-to/content/cloud-servers/add-and-remove-glusterfs-servers.md

 ### Incorporate the new brick into the Gluster volume

-1. Use SSH to log in to either web01 or web02.
+1. Use SSH to log in to either `web01` or `web02`.

 2. The following command instructs the GlusterFS volume to trust the new server:

         root@web02 :~# gluster peer probe 192.168.0.3
         peer probe: success

-3. Add the brick into the volume:
+3. Add the brick into the volume by using the following commands:

         root@web02 :~# gluster volume add-brick www replica 3 192.168.0.3:/srv/.bricks/www
         volume add-brick: success

-The parts of the command are as follows:
+The command includes the following parts:

  - `gluster` - The command is for GlusterFS.
  - `volume` - The command is related to a volume.
  - `add-brick` - You are adding a brick to the volume.
  - `www` - This is the name of the volume.
- - `replica 3` - After you add this brick, the volume will keep at least three copies of each file, one copy per brick, and in this case, one copy per server (because there is only one brick on each server).
+ - `replica 3` - After you add this brick, the volume keeps at least three copies of each file, one copy per brick, and in this case, one copy per server (because only one brick is on each server).
- - `192.168.0.3:/srv/.bricks/www` - This is the IP address of the Gluster server, followed by the absolute path to where the brick data should be stored.
+ - `192.168.0.3:/srv/.bricks/www` - This part of the command is the IP address of the Gluster server, followed by the absolute path to where the brick data is stored.

 ### Volume storage strategies

-GlusterFS offers different types of volume storage strategies:
+GlusterFS offers the following types of volume storage strategies:

- - **Distributed** - One file on one brick, the next file on the next.
+ - **Distributed** - One file is on one brick, and the next file is on the next brick.
 This strategy gives you more space because your volume is the sum of all the bricks.
- - **Replicated** - Every file is copied to every server. **This is the strategy that we recommend.**
+ - **Replicated** (*Recommended*) - Every file is copied to every server.
  - **Striped** - Files are cut into chunks, and one chunk is written to the first brick, one chunk is written to the second brick, and so on.

-You can also combine strategies, for example replicated-distributed, as illustrated in the following example:
+You can also combine strategies, for example replicated and distributed, as illustrated in the following example:

     gluster volume create www replica 2 transport tcp 192.168.0.1:/srv/.bricks/www 192.168.0.2:/srv/.bricks/www
     192.168.0.3:/srv/.bricks/www 192.168.0.4:/srv/.bricks/www

 The replica number is the number of bricks that make up a replica set, that is, hold a full copy of the files.
-In the preceding example 192.168.0.1 + 192.168.0.2 hold a full copy of the files, as do 192.168.0.3 + 192.168.0.4.
-The brick order is significant; if you ordered it 1,3,2,4 then 1+3 and 2+4 would hold the full files, so that if 1+2 went down, you would loose half your files and have two copies of the other half.
+In the preceding example `192.168.0.1` and `192.168.0.2` hold a full copy of the files, as do `192.168.0.3` and `192.168.0.4`.
+The brick order is significant.
+If you ordered it 1,3,2,4, then 1 and 3 and 2 and 4 would hold the full files.
+If 1 and 2 went down, you would lose half of your files and have two copies of the other half.

-Having a replicated-distributed volume gives you a little extra speed, and more space in exchange for data safety.
+Having a combined of a replicated and distributed volume gives you a little extra speed, and more space in exchange for data safety.

-Striped-replicated volumes are recommended only when you have files that are bigger than a brick, or many large files that are undergoing many IO operations.
+A combination of striped and replicated volumes are recommended only when you have files that are bigger than a brick, or many large files that are undergoing many IO operations.

 ### View the state of the servers

-Following are some commands that you can use to find out more about what's happening in your cluster.
-You will use these commands in the later articles.
+The following commands help you find out more about what's happening in your cluster.
+You will use these commands in later GlusterFS articles.

 #### peer status